-LINE 2c - List any other deduction not allowed by Louisiana law on Line 2b.
+LINE 2d - List any other deduction not allowed by Louisiana law on Line 2d.
 Refer to R.S.
-47:287.71, R.S.
-47:287.73, R.S.47:287.734 through 287.747 and Revenue Information Bulletin 07-010 for other additions to federal taxable income.
+47:287.71, 47:287.73, 47:287.734 through 287.747 and Revenue Information Bulletin 07-010 for other additions to federal taxable income.
 A schedule of the items on this Line must be attached.

-LINE 2d - Add Lines 2a through 2c.
+LINE 2e - Add Lines 2a through 2d.

-LINES 3a THROUGH 3j - Subtractions From Federal Net Income
+LINES 3a through 3j - Subtractions From Federal Net Income

 LINE 3a - Bank Dividends - R.S.
 47:287.71 provides a deduction from federal net income for dividend income from banking corporations organized under the laws of Louisiana, from national banking corporations doing business in Louisiana, and from capital stock associations whose stock is subject to ad valorem taxation.
-Act 1 of the 2016 First Extraordinary Session of the Louisiana Legislature restored this deduction to 100 percent of these dividends.